WORKING WITH TUFTS SUPPORT SERVICES

 How is TSS protecting private information?

 TSS limits the personally identifiable information (PII) it stores in its CRM system to only what is necessary to manage a request.
-When TSS closes a case, it removes all PII.
 All TSS staff are bound by the safeguards outlined in Tufts’ Employee Handbook and Business Conduct Policy.
 In addition, TSS verifies a constituent’s identification anytime it receives a request or inquiry that involves PII.

 Read more: Personnel Records